-- ject closed between the door and the oven face. - 2.
-Do not operate the oven if there has been any damage to the oven face or door including loose or broken hinges or latch, or if the door does not close firmly against the oven front. - 3.
-Do not attempt to defeat the interlock switches.
-They are there for your protection.
+- oven front face and the door or allow soil or cleaner residue to accumulate on sealing surfaces. - 3.
+Do not operate the oven if it is damaged.
+It is particularly important that the oven door close properly and that there is no damage to the: a.
+Door (bent). b.
+Hinges and latches (broken or loosened). c.
+Door seals and sealing surfaces. - 4.
+The oven should not be adjusted or repaired by anyone except properly qualified service personnel. - 5.
 You will note that upon operating the door latch while the oven is in the cook cycle, the panel light will go out.
 If the light does not go out, the interlock system is not operating properly.
 In such case, do not operate the oven until the interlock switch has been repaired.
 If the oven shows no indications of operation (no interior light, no panel indicator light, and no sound from the blower motor) when connected to the proper outlet, the safety circuit may have detected an interlock malfunction and automatically shut down the oven.
-A Litton Authorized Service Agency should be contacted for proper repair of your oven. - 4.
-Remember that it requires considerable electrical power to operate the micro wave oven (15 amps).
-Operation of other 120 volt appliances should be kept at a minimum when operating the oven.
+A Litton Authorized Service Agency should be contacted for proper repair of your oven. - 6.
+Remember that it requires considerable electrical power to operate the microwave oven (15 amps).
+Operation of other 120 volt appliances should be kept at a minium when operating the oven.